Fabo011/aws-solution-architect-helper/Convenient/convenient.md

 - <b>AWS Batch</b>Use AWS Batch for fully managed batch jobs.

 - <b>AppFlow: </b>Use AWS AppFlow to shift data from cloud services like Salesforce to AWS Cloud, or from AWS Cloud to Salesforce for example.

-- <b>Amplify: </b>Host frontend applications like Vuejs, Reac, Nextjs etc. fully managed like Beanstalk is doing with backend applications.

 - <b>Well-Architected Framework: </b>Use AWS Well-Architected Framework to review your architecture and improve.